mnorelli/express/readme.md

 > Order of events: HTTP Request --> Router --> Middleware --> Controller --> HTTP Response

-Add the following to your app.js file:
+Add the following to the server.js file:

 ```javascript
 // Middleware